Albert Einstein

 Biography

-Albert Einstein, born on March 14, 1879, in Ulm, in the Kingdom of Württemberg in the German Empire, was a theoretical physicist who revolutionized our understanding of the universe.
-He grew up in a middle-class Jewish family and attended school in Munich and Aarau, Switzerland.
-Einstein showed an early fascination with mathematics and physics, which eventually led him to study at the Polytechnic Institute in Zurich.
+Albert Einstein, born on March 14, 1879, in Ulm, in the Kingdom of Württemberg in the German Empire, was a theoretical physicist who is widely regarded as one of the greatest scientists in history.
+Growing up in a middle-class Jewish family, Einstein showed an early aptitude for mathematics and a curiosity for the natural world.
+His initial struggles in the traditional school system led to his parents seeking educational alternatives that would foster his intellectual development and creativity.

 Quotes